RUCDM/KB4Rec/README.md

 <!--For example, the movie of <Avatar> from MovieLens dataset has a corresponding entity entry in Freebase, and we are able to obtain its attribute information by reading out all its associated relation triples in KBs.-->
 Once such a linkage has been accomplished, it is able to reuse existing large-scale KB data for RSs.
 For example, the movie of from MovieLens dataset has a corresponding entity entry in Freebase, and we are able to obtain its attribute information by reading out all its associated relation triples in KBs.

-   We consider three popular RS datasets for linkage, namely MovieLens 20M, LFM-1b and Amazon book, which covers the three domains of movie, music and book respectively.
+   We consider three popular RS datasets for linkage, namely MovieLens 20M [1], LFM-1b [2] and Amazon book [3], which covers the three domains of movie, music and book respectively.
 For KB, we adopt the large-scale pubic KB Freebase.
 For more details of our linkage, please refer to [our dataset paper](https://arxiv.org/abs/1807.11141).

    We present the statistics of the linked dataset in the following table: